pyspace/pyspace/docs/tutorials/tutorial_git.rst

 ====

 Git is a distributed version control system.
-For further instructions on using git you can use http://git-scm.com and http://github.com.
+For further instructions on using Git refer to http://git-scm.com and http://github.com.

 In future we will use this space to present the pySPACE version control workflow